mweneh/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I used the error message 'unitialized constant ToysController::Toys' and found a typo in Toys.create() instead of Toy.create().

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I used client console error 'Uncaught (in promise) SyntaxError: Unexpected end of JSON input' which lead me to ToysController-#update which lacked a render json:toy

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: added a destroy route to routes from the error 'ActionController::RoutingError (No route matches [DELETE]'